The Ultimate Guide to Choose the Right Programming Language for DevOps

 Make a Smart Choice

-So here you go, six top programming languages you must know to succeed in DevOps.
+So here you go, five top programming languages you must know to succeed in DevOps.
 As you can see, there are many programming languages that have different benefits for DevOps teams, so make sure to read carefully about what each of them can bring to your continuous application pipeline.